Paul Jain, M.D., QME

-Academic teaching position in which clinical care of patients was delivered while teaching Internal Medicine residents and UCSD medical students in both Inpatient and Outpatient clinical settings.
-Inpatient work included caring for patients in the Intensive Care Unit, Spinal Cord Injury Unit, Telemetry Unit and Inpatient Medical Floors.
+Academic teaching position in which clinical care of patients was delivered while teaching UCSD Internal Medicine residents and UCSD medical students in both Inpatient and Outpatient clinical settings.
+Inpatient work included caring for patients in the Intensive Care Unit, Brain Injury/Spinal Cord Injury Unit, Cardiac Telemetry Unit and Inpatient Medical Floors.

-As Medicine 401 Clerkship Site Director, was involved with student orientation, bedside and formal didactic teaching, feedback sessions and formal evaluations/grading of MS IIIs participating in the VA Inpatient Medicine Rotation.
+As Medicine 401 Clerkship Site Director, was heavily involved with bedside and formal didactic teaching of UCSD Medical Students, feedback sessions and formal evaluations/grading of medical students participating in the Inpatient Medicine Rotation.
 Received three teaching awards and one department service award while serving in this position.